Sylvester Pemberton: Skyman

-Sylvester eventually changed his name to Skyman and took leadership of the team Infinity Inc. During this period he formed a partnership with the city of Los Angeles to commission the team as for-hire protectors.
-He also purchased property to revitalize related movie production facilities.
+Sylvester later changes his name to Skyman and becomes the leader of Infinity Inc. During this period, he forms a partnership with Los Angeles to commission the team as for-hire protectors.
+He also purchases property to revitalize related movie production facilities.

-He later confronted Solomon Grundy, who was under the control of the third Harlequin.
-She herself was under the employ of the Dummy's Injustice Unlimited.
-During the incident, Solomon Grundy used the fatal touch of Mr. Bones to kill Skyman.

-The second Star-Spangled Kid

-Pat Dugan's stepdaughter, Courtney Whitmore, finds Sylvester's Star-Spangled Kid suit and cosmic belt and Pat's old Stripesy costume while snooping through Dugan's belongings.
-She steals Sylvester's suit and belt and, after redesigning the suit, calls herself the second Star-Spangled Kid, but only in order to annoy Pat as revenge for him marrying her mother and moving her family to a new state.
-She later changes her name to Stargirl after an adventure confronting her convict father to resolve her issues with her personal life.

-Sylvester, as Star-Spangled Kid, later returned with the JSA due to an alternate timeline in post-Crisis continuity to assist the Justice Society against Extant, when multiple alternate timelines came together due to Extant's attempt to collapse reality into a timeline of his creation.
-During this adventure, he teams up with Courtney and offered to teach her some more about the staff.
-While the crisis ended before he had the chance to give her further lessons, he assured her that, from what he had seen, she already understood enough about the staff's power for Sylvester to know that it was in good hands.

-52
+Solomon Grundy later kills Sylvester using Mister Bones' cyanide touch.
+He has remained dead since, with Courtney Whitmore becoming the second Star-Spangled Kid before changing her name to Stargirl.
+Additionally, an alternate timeline version of Sylvester assists the Justice Society in battling Extant.

-In the series 52, Lex Luthor bought the rights to Infinity Inc.'s name from the Pemberton Estate and gave the codename "Skyman" to a new superhero named Jacob Colby.
-Jacob had a relationship with Natasha Irons, and was portrayed as one of the more sincere heroes in Luthor's Infinity Inc. He was later killed and replaced by the shapeshifting Everyman.
+In the series 52, Lex Luthor obtains the rights to Infinity Inc.'s name from the Pemberton family and passes the Skyman mantle to a new superhero named Jacob Colby.
+Colby is later killed by Everyman, who assumes his form.

 Powers and abilities

 Star-Spangled Kid has no superpowers, but is a superb athlete and hand-to-hand combatant.
 For a time he used Starman's cosmic rod.
 Later, he wore a "cosmic converter belt" which enabled him to fly, increased his strength and agility, and gave him the ability to create solid light objects and project energy blasts.
 When he reconfigured the belt into his new costume as Skyman, he initially only had the power of flight, but as time went on, he modified the suit so it possessed all of the other powers that the converter belt had as well.